Understanding Common Python Syntax Used in LangGraph

 TypedDict

-module that enables developers to define dictionaries with a fixed structure and explicit key-value types.
-It ensures type safety and improves code readability.
+module, empowers developers to define dictionaries possessing a fixed structure and explicit key-value types.
+This enforces type safety and improves code readability.

 dict